-(Two page maximum) The template for this is located on the ADAA website at: http://adaa.engin.umich.edu/admin/ptr/ Please do not edit the format of the template.
+(Two page maximum) The template for this is located on the ADAA website at: http://adaa.engin.umich.edu/admin/ptr/ Please do not edit the format of the template or remove any headings.

-Overall assessment of candidate's teaching contributions including: classroom instruction; innovation in course content or pedagogy; conduct and supervision of laboratory instruction; mentoring of undergraduate and graduate students in research; supervision of field work; and supervision of clinical and practicum experiences.
+Overall assessment of candidate's teaching contributions including: classroom instruction; innovation in course content, learning delivery modality, or pedagogy in undergraduate, graduate, and professional education; conduct and supervision of laboratory instruction; mentoring of undergraduate and graduate students in research; supervision of field work; and supervision of clinical and practicum experiences.
 The narrative should specifically address the specified criteria (see Appendix I) for promotion to the rank under consideration.
 REMINDER: For faculty members with interdisciplinary appointments, please comment on contributions to interdisciplinary activities with regards to teaching.